ytyeoh/event/README.md

 ## break
 ### Food
 Prepare by Ines team, advise provide in finger food or snack format.

 ### beverage
 - Mineral water will be provide
-- Coffee can be arrange upon request estimate fee below 100.
+- Coffee can be arrange upon request estimate fee ~20 for 50 ppl in coffee bag (Kopi O)quality.

 ## marketing material
 ### poster